Plus/And, Way Station Warming House

 “Teahouse guests . . . enter to find a rich and warm environment for meeting fellow travelers and Minnesota residents.”

-Warm Welcome Teahouse is a temporary cafe and transit shelter at a light rail station, giving visitors to the Minnesota winter a place to warm themselves and enjoy the diverse culture and rich hospitality of our state.
-Plus/And has transformed a standard construction trailer into a cafe that serves free hot drinks and simple snacks in the tradition of Somali Community.
+Way Station Warming House is a temporary cafe and transit shelter at a light rail station, giving visitors to the Minnesota winter a place to warm themselves and enjoy the diverse culture and rich hospitality of our state.
+Way Station Warming House transforms a standard construction trailer into a cafe that serves free hot drinks in the tradition of Somali Community.
 Teahouse guests, whether festival-goers or light rail passengers, enter to find a rich and warm environment for meeting fellow travelers and Minnesota residents.
-The teahouse will present regular programming by the Somali Museum of Minnesota, including storytelling, poetry, and music.
-Warm Welcome Teahouse is a celebration of the people moving to and through Minnesota, the way our lives are all warmed by our neighbors, and the spirit of giving that we encounter every day.
+When the teahouse is open, it will present regular programming by the Somali Museum of Minnesota, including storytelling, poetry, and music.
+The nearby Minnesota Valley National Wildlife Refuge will teach about migratory birds, navigation by stars, and our rivers.
+Ceramic artist Anna Metcalfe has also created a limited edition of handmade ceramic cups that will be sold as fundraiser for the Somali Museum of Minnesota.
+Way Station Warming House is a celebration of the people moving to and through Minnesota, the way our lives are all warmed by our neighbors, and the spirit of giving that we encounter every day.

 Plus/And is a collaboration between artists Amanda Lovelee and Emily Stover, designing tools and spaces that drive culture and behavior to adapt to our evolving world.
 Our projects are sustainable, joyful, art-based experiments with measurable outcomes, focused on creating change wherever we go.